pulumi/docs/content/docs/reference/pkg/nodejs/pulumi/azure/iot/_index.md

 }&gt;;</pre>
 {{% md %}}

-A `fallback_route` block as defined below.
+A `fallbackRoute` block as defined below.
 If the fallback route is enabled, messages that don't match any of the supplied routes are automatically sent to this route.
 Defaults to messages/events.

 {{% /md %}}
 </div>
 <h3 class="pdoc-member-header" id="IoTHubArgs-ipFilterRules">
-<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/da6d699a4901b098fcbc39062b846b115d555fa1/sdk/nodejs/iot/ioTHub.ts#L298">property <b>ipFilterRules</b></a>
+<a class="pdoc-child-name" href="https://github.com/pulumi/pulumi-azure/blob/c65ecc4d5fd47a6b7a09d5ea6a52c7a6c272d648/sdk/nodejs/iot/ioTHub.ts#L305">property <b>ipFilterRules</b></a>
 </h3>
 <div class="pdoc-member-contents">
 <pre class="highlight"><span class='kd'></span>ipFilterRules?: <a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;<a href='/docs/reference/pkg/nodejs/pulumi/pulumi/#Input'>pulumi.Input</a>&lt;{